Jaco-B-Coding/puzzle_course/Docs/Notes.md

   ![alt text](image.png)

 - A **HashSet** is a data structure wherein each elemetn of the HashSet is going to be unique (for example Vector2)...
 If one adds same HashSet ( for example one occupied set as a Vector2) it won't add a same one if it included again

+- Switching e.g. Main Node (where we would add all level resources) from Node2D (which has positional arguments) to a simple Node type, helps to avoid the accidental movement of the whole level positioning.
+Main is so used as common ancestor for each child nodes, therefore it deosn't need positional data